MrDongdongLin/MrDongdongLin.github.io/_pages/cv.md

 * Short-Term Research Activity, Hunan University.
 September 2018
   * Hunan University
   * Cryptanalysis of an image encryption algorithm based on information entropy.
-  * Assist Prof. Chengqing Li in his research about cryptanalyzing an image encryption algorithm based on information entropy.
-We have already finished this work and have a paper submitted to IEEE Access.
+  * Assist Prof. Chengqing Li in his research of cryptanalyzing an image encryption algorithm based on information entropy.
+This work has been published in IEEE Access.

 * Short-Term Research Activity, Hunan University.
 December 2017
   * Hunan University
   * Digital Image Forensics with Visual Descriptor and Deep Learning.
-  * Assisted Hu et al. with the research of identifying Natural Images and Computer Graphics.
-This research has been published at <https://link.springer.com/chapter/10.1007/978-3-319-72389-1_30>.
+  * Assist Hu et al. with the research of identifying Natural Images and Computer Graphics.
+This research has been published in <https://link.springer.com/chapter/10.1007/978-3-319-72389-1_30>.

 * Short-Term Research Activity, University of Surrey.
 December 2016
   * University of Surrey
-  * Collaborated with [Shujun Li](http://www.hooklee.com/) (Chief of Research) in a short-term research activity and the task focus on Reducing Redundancy of JPEG images, while retaining quality and compatibility with recovering unknown DCT coefficients.
+  * Collaborate with [Shujun Li](http://www.hooklee.com/) (Chief of Research) in a short-term research activity, and the task focus on Reducing Redundancy of JPEG images, while retaining quality and compatibility with recovering unknown DCT coefficients.
   * Supervisor: Professor [Shujun Li](http://www.hooklee.com/)

 * Developmental Engineer, ZhiWei-ChinaDDOS, Hunan, China.
 August 2017
   * Project: Real-Time Protection System for Website.
   * Worked with program manager, to develop a real-time protection system for website.
 Numerous data are collected and analyzed to view that the HTTP traffic is normal or not.